phisiart/Machine-Learning-Techniques-NTU/README.md

 ### Question 19, 20
 `hw3q19_20`: trains a lot of random forests with pruned trees; computes the average E_in and E_out; plots the first trained random forest as an example.

+## Homework 4
+### Question 11 - 14
+`hw4q11/hw4q11_handwritten.py`: a handwritten neural network (nnets are so complicated!).

+Node: in `/hw4q11/`, use

+    python hw4q11_handwritten.py

+will run all solutions to questions 11 - 14.
+Be careful, my neural networks are super slow.
+So, when choosing parameters, you might want to change `nexperiments` to some smaller value first to eliminate some clearly bad candidates.

+### Question 15 - 18
+`hw4q15/hw4q15.py`: a handwritten KNN

+### Question 19, 20
+`hw4q19/hw4q19_handwritten.py`: a handwritten kmeans

+`hw4q19/hw4q19_sklearn.py`: kmeans using sklearn

+Both should be fine.